 3 billion articles as an information base

+During the process, continuous checks are carried out by coders, regional scientific cooperation partners and editors to ensure the quality of the information obtained.
 Experience and advanced software technology coupled with a large network of professional co-operation partners, enables us to quickly update our data by simultaneously applying meticulous care.
 These updates are executed routinely on a monthly basis.
 However, in special periods of crisis, a daily risk-update can be supplied.